Call-for-Code/Digital-Kits/PUSH/README.txt

 Files contained in this kit for use in your organization's participation in Call for Code
 =========================================================================================

-CallforCodeDayJudgeSheet.pdf: Project judging sheets with the Call for Code challenge judging critera and score ranges.
+CallforCodeDayJudgeSheet.pdf: Project judging sheets with the Call for Code challenge judging criteria and score ranges.

 CallforCodeDayKickoff.pptx: Presentation for the kickoff to the Call for Code day.
 Includes use cases and reference patterns.
 Example 2-day agenda provided that you can adapt tor you day plan.